Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022: Setup and participation

 Separate from top lines and baselines, a total of 10 teams participated in the GENEA evaluation, with 8 \emph{entries} (a.k.a.\ \emph{submissions}) to the full-body tier and 8 entries to the upper-body tier.
+Together with test-set mocap and the baselines, this makes a total of 10 conditions in the full-body tier and 11 in the upper-body tier.
 Submissions were labelled with the prefix FS and US (S for ``submission'') depending on the tier, followed by a single character to distinguish between different submissions in the same tier.
 In particular, challenge entries to the full-body tier were labelled \textbf{FSA}--\textbf{FSI}, and entries to the upper-body tier were labelled \textbf{USJ}--\textbf{USQ}.
 Condition FSE was withdrawn before the evaluation.
 These labels are anonymous and have no relationship to team identities, but teams were free to reveal their label(s) in papers describing their systems, if they wished.

 Table \ref{tab:conditions} lists the baselines and participating teams, with basic information about their respective approaches and references to their system-description papers.
 All teams but one published a paper about their system, and all of the published papers chose to reveal the label(s) of their submitted systems.
-We have therefore included that label information from their papers in Table \ref{tab:conditions}.
+We have therefore included that label information in Table \ref{tab:conditions}.